 When traveling, it’s nice knowing you have some viable cash in your pocket.
 Since so many visitors are from the U.S., it leads many to wonder, do businesses in Cozumel accept U.S. dollars?

-If you’re traveling to Cozumel, MX from the United States, you can relax knowing that US dollars (USD) are commonly used here.
-The American dollar (as opposed to the Canadian) is recognized by nearly everyone and is readily accepted as payment.
-However, for reasons explained below, it’s still a better idea once you’re here to use the local currency, the Mexican peso (MXN).
-With a few security tips, pesos are easy to get from several secure ATMs and will make your time in Cozumel a bit easier, especially on your wallet.
+Upon arrival to Cozumel from the United States, you can relax knowing that US dollars (USD) are commonly used here.
+The USD (as opposed to the Canadian dollar) is recognized by nearly everyone and is readily accepted as payment.
+However, it’s still a better idea once you’re settled in to use the local currency, the Mexican peso (MXN).
+Pesos are easy to get from several secure ATMs in Cozumel, and will make your visit easier, especially on your wallet.

 Whether paying in cash, or using your credit card, try to adapt and use pesos in your vacation transactions.